19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (C) the spouse has complied with the requirements of section 15(2A), (6), (7B) or (8A);

-(D) the minimum sum set aside by the spouse under section 15(6) has been exhausted on account of withdrawals made by the spouse under section 15(7) or
+(D) the minimum sum set aside by the spouse under section 15(6) has been exhausted on account of withdrawals made by the spouse under section 15(7), the payment by the spouse of the premium referred to in section 27L(1), or both; or

 [18/2009 wef 01/09/2009]